Mel Stride: Life and career

-Political career
+Parliamentary career

-Stride was selected as prospective Conservative candidate for Central Devon in June 2006 after his name was added to the Conservative A-List in 2006.
-He was the first A-Lister to be selected.
+Stride was selected as the prospective Conservative candidate for Central Devon in June 2006 after his name was added to the new Conservative A-List in 2006; he was the first A-Lister to be selected.

-Stride was elected as the MP for Central Devon at the 2010 general election.
+At the 2010 general election, Stride was elected as MP for Central Devon with 51.5% of the vote and a majority of 9,230.

 On 28 October 2011, Stride was appointed Parliamentary Private Secretary to the Minister of State for Further Education, Skills and Lifelong Learning, John Hayes.

-Stride was promoted to the frontbench as Lord Commissioner of the Treasury after the 2015 general election, and became Comptroller of the Household following the appointment of Theresa May as Prime Minister.
+At the 2015 general election, Stride was re-elected as MP for Central Devon with an increased vote share of 52.2% and an increased majority of 21,265.
+Stride was promoted to the frontbench as Lord Commissioner of the Treasury after the election.
 Stride was opposed to Brexit prior to the 2016 referendum.

+Stride was appointed Comptroller of the Household following the appointment of Theresa May as Prime Minister.

+At the snap 2017 general election, Stride was again re-elected, with an increased vote share of 54.1% and a decreased majority of 15,680.
+He was again re-elected at the 2019 general election, with an increased vote share of 55.3% and an increased majority of 17,721.
+At the 2024 general election, Stride was again re-elected, with a decreased vote share of 31.5% and a decreased majority of 61.

-Ministerial career: 2017-2019
+Ministerial career: 2017–2019

 Following the 2017 general election, Stride was appointed Financial Secretary to the Treasury.
 In this role in April 2019, Stride was accused by MPs of breaking the Ministerial Code over comments he had made in relation to the Loan Charge.
 Stride was appointed Leader of the House of Commons and Lord President of the Council on 23 May 2019, following the resignation of Andrea Leadsom.
 Stride endorsed Michael Gove to become Leader of the Conservative Party in the 2019 leadership election.
-Following Boris Johnson's election as party leader and appointment Prime Minister he was dismissed from his role as Leader of the House of Commons and replaced by Jacob Rees-Mogg.
+Following Boris Johnson's election as party leader and appointment as Prime Minister he was dismissed from his role as Leader of the House of Commons and replaced by Jacob Rees-Mogg.

-Backbencher: 2019-2022
+Backbencher: 2019–2022

 On 23 October 2019, Stride was elected Chair of the Treasury Select Committee, replacing Nicky Morgan.
-Stride supported Rishi Sunak in the July-September 2022 Conservative Party leadership election, serving as his campaign chief, and lent his support to him again in the October 2022 Conservative Party leadership election.
+Stride supported Rishi Sunak in the July–September 2022 Conservative Party leadership election, serving as his campaign chief, and lent his support to him again in the October 2022 Conservative Party leadership election.